How long does it take to obtain approval for a 504 loan?

 The interest rate on the loan will be determined by a market sale of the bond at the time the 504 debenture pool (the pool of 504 loans) is sold.
 The interest rate is fixed for the term of the loan.
 It is this 100% government guarantee that experts predict will enable the bond to be funded at below conventional lending interest rates and on a fixed rate basis.

-Yes, although the amount of the prepayment penalty decreases each year and disappears after year five for a 504 loan with a 10-year maturity and after year 10 for a 504 loan with a 20-year maturity.
+Yes, although the amount of the prepayment penalty decreases each year and disappears after year five for a 504 loan with a 10-year maturity and after year 10 for a 504 loan with a 20 or 25 year maturity.
 Call us and we will assist you through the prepayment process.

 Yes, “pre-payment” of your entire 504 loan balance is possible; however, advanced payments and partial payoffs are not allowed.
 The SBA has established specific procedures that must be followed for early payoff of your 504 loan.
 Call us and we will assist you through the prepayment process.